lemattma/rate-limiter-log-monitor/README.md

 while *"provide visibility into request counts"* is where the endpoint breakdown belongs.

-`distinct_endpoints` is reported per client, but **it is a count of normalised endpoint templates, not a scanning signal**.
-Because path normalisation is on by default, a client touching a thousand distinct widget ids and a client touching one both report the same handful of templates — on a generated 1,000-client log, every single client reported exactly 7.
-Detecting endpoint-walking needs raw path cardinality relative to request volume, which is a different measurement; I tried it, could not demonstrate that it separates scanners from merely-busy clients, and did not ship an unvalidated metric.
+`distinct_endpoints` was removed rather than shipped.
+Under default normalisation it counted endpoint *templates*, so a client walking a thousand widget ids and one touching a single id reported the same handful — on a generated 1,000-client log, every client reported exactly 7.
+A column identical for every row conveys nothing, and the name invites a reading the data does not support.
+Detecting endpoint-walking needs raw path cardinality relative to request volume, which is a different measurement; it was tried, could not be shown to separate scanners from merely-busy clients, and was not shipped unvalidated.
 See `TODO.md`.

 ### Assumptions made